Find a place to hunt on over 1 million acres of publicly accessible land located throughout Texas.

 The Public Hunt Drawing System provides opportunities to apply for a wide variety of supervised, drawn hunts including special drawings for both adults and youth hunters.

-Additionally, TPWD offers special hunt package drawings for exotic wildlife and quality native animals on TPWD managed lands as well as specially leased private properties.
+Additionally, TPWD offers E-Postcard selection hunts and special hunt package drawings for exotic wildlife and quality native animals on TPWD managed lands as well as specially leased private properties.

 A Regular Permit is available for certain small game and waterfowl hunts.
 Regular permits are issued at the hunt area on a first-come first-served basis.

-Finding a place to hunt is getting increasingly difficult for many Texas hunters.
+Finding a place to hunt can be difficult for many Texas hunters.
 A father-daughter dove hunting family from Houston has found the perfect solution, the Annual Public Hunting Permit, which allows them access to over 1 million acres of land across the state.